Lekianoba

 Lekianoba (ლეკიანობა) was the name given to sporadic forays by Northeast Caucasian people into Georgia from the 16th to the 19th centuries.
 The term is derived from Leki, by which the Georgians knew the Lezgin people, with the suffix –anoba, which designates attribution.
-The references to these raids appear in the epic poetry of the Avars; the names of rulers who lead the most devastating attacks, Umma-Khan, Nursal-Bek, and Mallachi, are mentioned in Georgian sources.
+The references to these raids appear in the epic poetry of the Avars with the help of the Kist people the names of rulers who led the most devastating attacks, Umma-Khan, Nursal-Bek, and Mallachi, are mentioned in Georgian sources.

 The attacks began with the disintegration of the Kingdom of Georgia and the subsequent decline of its successor states in the incessant defence warfare against the Persian and Ottoman Empires.
 In the late 16th century, part of the Georgian marchlands in the Kingdom of Kakheti, later known as Saingilo, was given by the Persian shah Abbas I to his Dagestani allies, creating a base for subsequent invasions.

-Though chiefly of small scale, these assaults were frequent enough to be rather devastating to the fragmentised country, with the marauders taking hostages and pillaging the border settlements.
-From time to time, these attacks evolved into major military operations involving thousands of troops and conducted by the Dagestani feudal warlords, often in alliance with either the Persians or Ottomans.
+Though chiefly on a small scale, these assaults were frequent enough to be rather devastating to the fragmented country, with the marauders taking hostages and pillaging the border settlements.
+From time to time, these attacks evolved into major military operations involving thousands of troops and led by the Dagestani feudal warlords, often in alliance with either the Persians or Ottomans.
 The Kingdom of Kakheti and Kingdom of Kartli were the two eastern Georgian kingdoms that suffered the most.
-Often taken by surprise, the Georgians failed to build up an effective defence mechanism against Lekianoba largely due to the permanent internal wars and rivalry among the Georgian polities.
-Furthermore, Dagestani mercenaries were frequently used by rival Georgian kings and princes against each other.
+Often taken by surprise, the Georgians failed to build up an effective defence mechanism against Lekianoba largely due to the constant internal conflicts and rivalry among the Georgian polities.
+Furthermore, Dagestani mercenaries were frequently used by rival Georgian kings and princes against one another.